Uber wins big over gig workers in California Prop 22 vote

 Yet the fifth of a billion dollars Uber, Lyft, and others spent will be minuscule to those companies’ bottom lines—and result in savings of billions of dollars in the years to come now that they are off the hook for providing their gig workers with more security and workplace benefits.

-Most of the CEOs of the Silicon Valley companies that spent big to defeat the proposition have yet to officially comment on their win.
+Most of the CEOs of the Silicon Valley companies that spent big to support the proposition have yet to officially comment on their win.
 However, Uber CEO Dara Khosrowshahi did retweet—and then delete—a tweet calling California Assemblywoman Lorena Gonzalez, who spearheaded AB5, a “grifter.”

 Dara Khosrowshahi, Uber's CEO, is yet to release a statement — but did retweet a message from @Jason that refers to California assemblywoman @LorenaAD80 as a "grifter". pic.twitter.com/vhc7gYVHPx

-Note: This post has been updated to clarify that the tech firms supported Prop 22 and opposed AB5.